Integrating Diffusion-based Multi-task Learning with Online Reinforcement Learning for Robust Quadruped Robot Control: Preliminaries

 The policy and gradient can be written as

-Thus, we can utilize policy gradient algorithms in general reinforcement learning to optimize the diffusion-based policy by directly maximizing the expected cumulative reward, for a more detailed derivation, please refer to \cite{dppo}.
+Thus, we can utilize policy gradient algorithms in general reinforcement learning to optimize the diffusion-based policy by directly maximizing the expected cumulative reward \cite{dppo}.
 This approach enables the policy to be finetuned after learning from an offline dataset, enhancing its adaptability and robustness in real-world scenarios.